 A common analogy to describe Cloud Computing is that your business is renting the Cloud service, rather than buying it.

 Using data centres, Cloud Computing benefits organisations of all sizes including helping to reduce their costs, increase the performance of their systems and become more flexible in their working practices.
 Microsoft has datacentres globally, including ones in London, Cardiff, Orkney and Durham.

 The business benefits of Cloud Computing

-Cloud based products such as Microsoft Office 365 and Microsoft Dynamics 365 are ideal for businesses with growing or fluctuating bandwidth demands.
-It’s easy to scale up and down your cloud capacity as and when your business requires.
+A core benefit of Cloud Computing is the ability to scale up and down your cloud capacity as and when your business requires. based products such as Microsoft Office 365 and Microsoft Dynamics 365 are ideal for businesses with growing or fluctuating bandwidth demands.

-As Cloud Computing servers are located off-premise and all cloud suppliers roll out regular software and security updates, your internal staff will no longer have the headache or worry when it comes to making updates to internal servers.
+Another of the benefits of Cloud Computing is that the servers are located off-premise.
+All cloud suppliers roll out regular software and security updates, your internal staff will no longer have the headache or worry when it comes to making updates to internal servers.